trueadm/ripple/website/docs/guide/reactivity.md

 ## Reactive Variables

 You use `track` to create a single tracked value.
-The `track` function will created a `Tracked<T>` object that is not accessible from the outside, and instead you must use `@` to read or write to the tracked value.
+The `track` function will create a `Tracked<T>` object that is not accessible from the outside, and instead you must use `@` to read or write to the tracked value.
 You can pass the `Tracked<T>` object between components, functions and context to read and write to the value in different parts of your codebase.

 ```ts
 import { track } from 'ripple';